-Note: Construction mats of any area necessary to conduct activities do not count towards the 5,000 SF or 1-acre threshold and should be removed as soon as work is completed.
-See GC16.
+- 1. Temporary construction mats of any area necessary to conduct activities do not count towards the impact thresholds and should be removed as soon as work is completed. - 2.
+Where a threshold identifies permanent and temporary impacts, the threshold limit applies to the combined impact quantities of both categories.